 - A food can only claim to be “100% organic” if it only contains organic ingredients and nothing else.

 If you want to have a toxin-free diet, the most important change you can make it to buy organic fruits and vegetables.
 However, finding organic produce isn’t always easy, so it is important to know which foods are the worst offenders.
 On its website, the Environmental Working Group ranks produce based on its pesticide load.
 This Shopper’s Guide to Pesticides is also available as an iPhone app and as a PDF.
-According to the EWG, the twelve fruits and vegetables with the highest pesticide load in 2011 are:

 Try to always buy organic when dealing with produce that has the highest pesticide load.
 If buying all organic is too much for your budget, you can get away with conventional options for produce that has the lowest pesticide load.
 If you do buy conventional produce, the best way to remove pesticides and dirt from fruits and vegetables is to spray them with a mixture of 3 parts water to one part white vinegar and then rinse with water.
 This vinegar/water mixture will remove pesticides and approximately 98% of bacteria from the outer part of the produce.
 However, cleansing produce cannot get rid of any pesticides that may have been absorbed into the food so organic is still the best bet.